Mathyaku/aircnc-app-react/README.md

 </h1>

 <p>
-  Aircnc - Application to register spots on your office to developers book based on their skills.
+  AirCnC - Application to register spots on your office to developers book based on their skills.

   Made using React framework and NodeJS.
 </p>